syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 ## Add an exception appointment to the recurrence pattern
 You can also add an exception appointment which is changed or modified occurrence of the recurrence pattern appointment to the `ItemsSource` of Scheduler.
 To add changed occurrence, ensure to set the `RecurrenceId` of that occurrence and add the date of that occurrence to `RecurrenceExceptionDates` of recurrence pattern appointment.
 The `RecurrenceId` of changed occurrence should holds the exact recurrence pattern appointment.
-You should map the equivalent properties of  `RecurrenceId` and `RecurrenceExceptionDates` properties from the business object to `RecurrenceId` and `RecurrenceExceptionDates` properties of `AppointmentMapping`.
+You should map the equivalent properties of  `RecurrenceId` and `RecurrenceExceptionDates` properties from the business object to `Id` and `RecurrenceExceptionDates` properties of `AppointmentMapping`.

 You should add the created exception recurrence appointment to the SfScheduler `ItemsSource`.
 {% tabs %}